ERSAM Lab

 Ecological remote sensing & Modeling

 Welcome to the ERSAM Lab led by Dr. Kyla Dahlin in the Department of Geography, Environment, and Spatial Sciences at Michigan State University.
 We study a number of different ecological topics all related to the idea of using geospatial tools to better inform plant ecology and Earth system science.
-The three current foci of our research are on 3D heterogeneity in temperate forest ecosystems, spatio-temporal vegetation patterns in savanna-type ecosystems, and connections between biodiversity and geodiversity.
+The three current foci of our research are on 3D heterogeneity in temperate forest ecosystems, spatio-temporal vegetation patterns in savanna-type ecosystems, and disturbance impacts on the carbon cycle.
 Here are some of the questions we are excited about:

 • How important are functional and structural heterogeneity to ecosystem productivity across scales?